Mak2006/spring-labs/boot-postrgre-app/ReadMe.md

 # Boot Postgre App

 1. Simple app to use spring Initializer to creat Spring boot application with Postgre backend
-	1. Java 11, Postgre on Docker, Spring Web, Spring Boot, Maven,
+	1. Java 11,
+	2. Database - H2 and Postgre on Docker,
+	3. Spring framework - Spring Web, Spring Boot, Spring Data
+	4. Build - Maven,
 2. **Creating a boot using Initializer -**  Two ways of going, either you can use the IDE plugins or use Spring Initializer
 	1. Head over to [https://start.spring.io/](https://start.spring.io/), select the bits, Java, Spring boot version, select Jar package and choose the dependencies, we use Spring-Web, Thymeleaf and download the zip.
 	2. Unzip and use maven import of the project.